 Reasons to use Capsule over Nimble

-- It’s a simpler tool, so easier to use.
+- It’s arguably a bit easier to use.

 Reasons to use Nimble over Capsule

-- It generally comes closer than Capsule in providing an ‘all in one’ solution for calendars, task management, email and social media communications
+- Nimble generally comes closer than Capsule to providing an ‘all in one’ solution for calendars, task management, email and social media communications.

-- The Smart Contacts App is very useful in providing context about contacts
+- The Prospector App is extremely useful in providing context about contacts.

 As ever, we suggest that you try out both products before committing.
-Capsule offer a free 30-day trial; Nimble offer a 14-day free trial (which I have found can be extended if you contact their support team).
+Capsule offers an entirely free plan; Nimble offers a 14-day free trial (which I have found can be extended if you contact their support team).